 What does Recovering Clay offer?

-Recovering Clay is working with Federal, State and local housing programs to assist those Clay County residents impacted by Hurricane Irma, in the recovery of a safe shelter for every family.
+Recovering Clay works with Federal, State and local housing programs to assist those Clay County residents who were impacted by Hurricane Irma, and any future disasters, with the recovery of a safe shelter for every family.

 How is Recovering Clay funded?